gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameExt.md

 ## GameExt.IsAccountFlagged(this Game) Method

-(Cross-Game compatible) Returns whether or not the player's account is currently flagged/hackerpooled
+Returns whether or not the player's account is currently flagged/hackerpooled

 ```csharp
 public static bool IsAccountFlagged(this Assets.Scripts.Unity.Game game);